 As well as simplicity, we’d like you to keep your article engaging.
 Mix things up.
 Balance short, snappy sentences and longer, more informative ones to keep your reader interested.
 Make it flow.
-Keep it conversational.
+Keep it exciting.

 - Distinguish paragraphs from headings using Medium’s big T and little T options.
 Don’t just make your headings bold or italicized.

 - Don’t promote.
 If you’re looking to sell/market products, Medium is the wrong place for it.
 As is Mind Cafe.
 Your articles are also far less likely to be selected for distribution by Medium’s curators if you advertise.
 We may also add a link to our newsletter at the bottom of your article, too.
 This won’t affect your rates of curation.

 - Mental health